WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this the **role assumed by lambda when invoked**

+- there is this new **`lambda:SourceFunctionArn` condition** that you might want to apply.

+  - I find [the documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#permissions-executionrole-source-function-arn) a bit misleading.
+It mentions that the `lambda:SourceFunctionArn` condition could be used in _"any AWS resource that might be the target of a Lambda function invocation"_.
+The problem is that when I've tried to apply that condition to the bucket policy, I got an error saying that such condition does not exist.

+    - I've also tried the API (via CloudFormation) and got the same result.

+    - interestingly, in the documentation, they use the "account" principal instead of the resource

+    - I could not find any code on GitHub that would use this condition.
+One article I could find was in Japanese and used the `lambda:SourceFunctionArn` in the context of the AWS Lambda execution role.

 #### Firecracker

 - _Firecracker_ processes your lambdas I/O and network requests and sends them to the _Host kernel_